mlflow/mlflow/docs/source/llms/chat-model-intro/index.rst

 Tutorial: Getting Started with ChatModel
 ========================================

-MLflow's :py:class:`mlflow.pyfunc.ChatModel` class provides a standardized way to create production-ready conversational AI models.
+MLflow's :py:class:`~mlflow.pyfunc.ChatModel` class provides a standardized way to create production-ready conversational AI models.
 The resulting models are fully integrated with MLflow's tracking, evaluation, and lifecycle management capabilities.
 They can be shared with others in the MLflow Model Registry, deployed as a REST API, or loaded in a notebook for interactive use.
 Furthermore, they are compatible with the widely-adopted OpenAI chat API spec, making them easy to integrate with other AI systems and tools.

-If you're already familiar with :py:class:`mlflow.pyfunc.PythonModel`, you might be wondering why :py:class:`mlflow.pyfunc.ChatModel` exists given that you can accomplish the same thing with a custom ``PythonModel``.
-As GenAI applications become more prevalent and more complex, mapping the inputs, outputs, and parameters between your application and the custom ``PythonModel`` can become quite challenging.
-The ``ChatModel`` class offers a structured way to define custom conversational AI models that simplifies this process, with a focus on standardized, OpenAI-compatible inputs, outputs, and parameters.
+If you're already familiar with :py:class:`~mlflow.pyfunc.PythonModel`, you might wonder why :py:class:`~mlflow.pyfunc.ChatModel` is needed.
+As GenAI applications grow more complex, mapping inputs, outputs, and parameters with a custom ``PythonModel`` can be challenging. ``ChatModel`` simplifies this by offering a structured, OpenAI-compatible schema for conversational AI models.

-If you're new to MLflow, or you have not used custom ``PythonModel`` s before, you can just think of ``ChatModel`` as a way to standardize how your AI Chat application talks to other systems, including deployment platforms, monitoring tools, and other AI services.
+.. include:: chat-model-vs-pyfunc-table.rst

 What You'll Learn
 -----------------